-Any member of the classes described in A, B, C, or D, must disclose their interest or prospective interest to the Housing Authority and HUD.
-The Conflict-of-Interest prohibition under this section (24.2) may be waived by the HUD Field Office upon the request of MHA for good cause.
+Any member of the classes described above, must disclose their interest or prospective interest to the Housing Authority and HUD.
+The Conflict-of-Interest prohibition under this section may be waived by the HUD Field Office upon the request of MHA for good cause.